Small contact centers are increasingly opening their eyes to the many advantages of processing, analyzing and utilizing data..

-Answering machine detection has been a big topic in several countries – especially in the UK, where strict regulations are making the use of AMDs come to an end for many outbound call centers.
+Strict regulations have made the use of AMDs coming to an end for many call centers.
 But should this be a reason to avoid using AMDs?
 Get the answer here.

 What is answering machine detection?